-Pour white chocolate chips in the other bowl.
-Add red gel food colouring.
+Place milk chocolate chips into one bowl.
+Add red gel food colouring and stir until combined.
 Start with one little dab to start.
-You can can always adjust the colour later.
+You can always adjust the colour later.
 Always best to start with a bit and add more.
 Once you add too much you can't go back.
-Set bowl aside.
+Set aside.

 In a small saucepan heat the sweetened condensed milk over medium-low heat.
 You want it to bubble gently across the top of the milk, and heat through without browning or sticking.
 This takes a few minutes.
 Don't walk away from it, stir it occasionally and keep a close eye on it.
 It can go from warming gently to burning pretty quickly.